Vintharas/js13k-spaceshooter/README.md

     - (is canvas smart enough to do this or do I need to take it into account?)
   - [*] add particles to moving (back and front)
   - show speed indicator?
-    - create some speed indicator
+    - [*] create some speed indicator
     - parsecs? (very huge speed units)
     - make sure that it make sense (the numbers)
   - tinker with the max speed
-  - enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
+  - [*] enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
-  - make canvas BIGGER!
+  - [*] make canvas BIGGER!
 Take the whole screen! :)
-  - save middle points in a config file and use them in the game
+  - [*] save middle points in a config file and use them in the game
+- map
   - iteratively generate map boundaries!!!!
 CORE to gameplay
+  - generate some part of the galaxy as the game starts and then iteratively generate more as the player moves (planets, suns, etc)
+  - large objects should have a fixed position and the plater should be able to come back to them
 - asteroids generation
   - [*] come from random location at random speed
   - [*] different size